infused/dbf/README.md

 Find a single record

-    widget.find(6)

-Attributes can also be accessed through the attributes hash or the record object using either the original or underscored attribute name.
+    widget = widgets.find(6)

 Note that find() will return nil if the requested record has been deleted and not yet pruned from the database.

-    widget.find(4).attributes["SlotNumber"]
-    widget.find(4)["SlotNumber"]
-    widget.find(4)[:slot_number]
+The value for a attribute can be accessed via element reference in one of three ways

+    widget["SlotNumber"]   # original field name in dbf file widget['slot_number']  # underscored field name string
+    widget[:slot_number]   # underscored field name symbol

+Get a hash of all attributes.
+The keys are the original column names.

+    widgets.attributes
+    => {"Name" => "Thing1", "SlotNumber" => 1}

 Search for records using a simple hash format.
 Multiple search criteria are ANDed.
 Use the block form if the resulting recordset could be large, otherwise